113ll3/Ibmclouddocscli/idt/eclipsetools.md

 1. Open the [Download](https://developer.ibm.com/wasdev/downloads/) page in WASDev.
 2. Drag the `Install` icon to the toolbar in Eclipse.
-3. By default, there are features selected for you.
+3. By default, there are features that are selected for you.
 Click **Confirm**.
 4. Accept the license agreement and click **Finish**.

 ### Downloading from the IBM WebSphere Application Server Developer Tools (WDT) Installer

 1. Open **Help > Install WebSphere Software**.
 Search for Cloud
 2. Select the `IBM Eclipse Tools for IBM Cloud` entry and click **Install**.
-3. By default, there are features selected for you.
+3. By default, there are features that are selected for you.
 Click **Confirm**.
 4. Accept the license agreement and click **Finish**.

 ## Packaged server support